The Privacy Notice below explains how we use information about you and the ways in which we protect your privacy.

 You should let us know if you disagree with something written on your file.
 You may not always be able to change or remove the information.
 However, we will correct factual inaccuracies and may include your comments in the records.

-Please contact the office on 01268 570215 and ask to speak to the data officer if you would like to discuss this further.
+Please contact the office on 01268 570215 and ask to speak to the data protection officer, Sue Rooney, if you would like to discuss this further.
+The

 How do we keep information secure?